Southern Missouri Bancorp, Inc. (SMBC) To Go Ex-Dividend on August 12th

-Southern Missouri Bancorp has a dividend payout ratio of 14.7% meaning its dividend is sufficiently covered by earnings.
-Research analysts expect Southern Missouri Bancorp to earn $5.95 per share next year, which means the company should continue to be able to cover its $0.84 annual dividend with an expected future payout ratio of 14.1%.
+Southern Missouri Bancorp has a dividend payout ratio of 14.7% indicating that its dividend is sufficiently covered by earnings.
+Analysts expect Southern Missouri Bancorp to earn $5.95 per share next year, which means the company should continue to be able to cover its $0.84 annual dividend with an expected future payout ratio of 14.1%.

-Large investors have recently added to or reduced their stakes in the company.
-PDT Partners LLC acquired a new position in shares of Southern Missouri Bancorp during the first quarter valued at about $203,000.
-Bank of Montreal Can acquired a new position in Southern Missouri Bancorp in the 1st quarter valued at $208,000.
-First Trust Advisors LP increased its stake in shares of Southern Missouri Bancorp by 9.9% in the 1st quarter.
-First Trust Advisors LP now owns 4,532 shares of the savings and loans company’s stock worth $226,000 after acquiring an additional 407 shares during the last quarter.
-MetLife Investment Management LLC increased its stake in shares of Southern Missouri Bancorp by 58.5% in the 1st quarter.
-MetLife Investment Management LLC now owns 4,804 shares of the savings and loans company’s stock worth $240,000 after acquiring an additional 1,773 shares during the last quarter.
-Finally, Panagora Asset Management Inc. acquired a new stake in shares of Southern Missouri Bancorp during the 1st quarter worth about $298,000.
-52.68% of the stock is currently owned by institutional investors.
+Several large investors have recently made changes to their positions in SMBC.
+Bank of New York Mellon Corp increased its stake in shares of Southern Missouri Bancorp by 2.0% in the first quarter.
+Bank of New York Mellon Corp now owns 55,629 shares of the savings and loans company’s stock valued at $2,778,000 after purchasing an additional 1,082 shares during the period.
+American Century Companies Inc. increased its stake in shares of Southern Missouri Bancorp by 28.5% during the first quarter.
+American Century Companies Inc. now owns 31,368 shares of the savings and loans company’s stock valued at $1,567,000 after acquiring an additional 6,964 shares during the period.
+Bank of Montreal Can acquired a new position in shares of Southern Missouri Bancorp during the first quarter valued at approximately $208,000.
+MetLife Investment Management LLC increased its stake in shares of Southern Missouri Bancorp by 58.5% during the first quarter.
+MetLife Investment Management LLC now owns 4,804 shares of the savings and loans company’s stock valued at $240,000 after acquiring an additional 1,773 shares during the period.
+Finally, Panagora Asset Management Inc. acquired a new position in shares of Southern Missouri Bancorp during the first quarter valued at approximately $298,000.
+Institutional investors and hedge funds own 52.68% of the company’s stock.

 Southern Missouri Bancorp, Inc operates as the bank holding company for Southern Bank that provides banking and financial services to individuals and corporate customers in the United States.
 The company offers business banking, business financing, and business services.
 It also provides personal banking services, which include online and mobile banking, checking and savings, mortgage and refinance, and loans and credit services.